Social Media Guide

 YouTube and Vimeo

 The RRC channels on YouTube and Vimeo are the go-to sites for visitors wishing to watch videos produced by the College.

-The College connects with RRC alumni through the LinkedIn social network, by managing an alumni group and providing grads with news and updates about alumni events.
+The College connects with RRC alumni through LinkedIn by providing grads with news and updates about alumni events.
 The site is also used as an employee recruitment tool.

 Sharing news with various audiences on a regular basis is an effective way to build the RRC brand and drive traffic to other online sites maintained by the College.